Docs | DECENOMY

 By doing this you can verify that it is the same as the ID in the team channel.
 (You might need to enable developer mode in Discord settings).

-• The DECENOMY team recommends that you do not share sensitive data in public such as private keys, passwords, IP addresses.
+• The DECENOMY team recommends that you do not share sensitive data such as private keys, passwords, and IP addresses in public.

 Sharing a private key means giving access to one's own coins.

-• Never trade on platforms such as DIscord but always use consolidated Exchanges.
+• Never trade on platforms such as Discord, instead, always use trusted Exchanges.

-• Do not allow any pc control or screen sharing via anyDesk, TeamViewer, remote desktop.
-This way a potential hacker could steal your funds.
+• Do not allow any PC control or screen sharing via anyDesk, TeamViewer, or remote desktop.
+Not adhering to this may allow a potential hacker to steal your funds.

 If you need help, always ask for it in the support channels.

-• When you make a big transaction, or when you send a transaction to an address saved in your address book, try to send a control amount first. e.g. 10 SAPP, instead of 10k SAPP.
+• When you make a big transaction, or when you send a transaction to an address saved in your address book, try to send a controlled amount first. e.g. 10 SAPP followed by 9990 SAPP, instead of sending 10k SAPP at a goal.

 • Do not keep passwords in a text file on your desktop.

-Write them on paper or store them in your USB stick.
+Write them on paper or store them on your USB stick.

 • Secure the wallet with a password, and remember that the wallet.dat is the key to your money.